jeria93/scrum-guide/README.md

 - The Scrum Master supports the team.

 ### **3️⃣ Sprint Review**

+- When the sprint has reached its end date, the team presents what has been built to the product owner.
+- Feedback is collected and any adjustments are made after testing what has been presented.

 ### **4️⃣ Sprint Retrospective**
 ---
 ## Concepts & Terminology